This publication is best viewed as a PDF.

 Assessing Community Strengths and Resources

-When starting 4-H programs in underrepresented areas, it’s important to first identify the strengths and assets of the community and its citizens.
+When starting 4-H programs in hard-to-reach, it’s important to first identify the strengths and assets of the community and its citizens.
 An asset-based approach works best.
 Such a strategy starts by identifying the community’s economic, social, and physical resources along with the talents, skills, and gifts of its individual members.

 Asset-based assessments focus on strengths and effectiveness.
 They build community interdependence and empower people.
 They build sustainability by encouraging people to invest in their community through use of their talents, skills, and gifts.